Cost of Living in Long Beach, CA [2025]

 Is Long Beach cheaper than Los Angeles?

-Yes, living in Long Beach is cheaper than Los Angeles.
-A one-bedroom apartment in Long Beach averages $1,597 per month.
-A two-bedroom apartment in Long Beach averages $2,209.
+With respect to rent, living in Long Beach is cheaper than Los Angeles.
+A one-bedroom apartment in Long Beach averages $1,577 per month, while in LA, a one-bedroom will cost you closer to $1,885.

 What is the population of Long Beach?